sergicanet9/go-hexagonal-api/README.md

 docker build -t go-mongo-restapi . docker run --name {container_name} -p {port}:{port} -e env={env} go-mongo-restapi
 ```
-Then open http://localhost:{port}/swagger/index.html in the browser.
+Then open {address}:{port}/swagger/index.html in the browser.
 <br />
 <br />
 NOTES:
 - The env flag is optional.
-The default value is "docker" and will launch the app in port 8082.
+Default value: "docker".
+- For running the image in an Azure Web App in port 443 instead of 80 (only these two ports are exposed), it´s necessary to add an entry on the Web App´s application settings with the port´s value (443) and name it "WEBSITES_PORT".
+Also make sure to change the value in [config.docker.json](https://github.com/sergicanet9/go-mongo-restapi/blob/main/config/config.docker.json).

-### To stop the docker container
+### To stop the running docker container
 ```
 docker stop {container_name}
 ```